-Website : SOUL FIRE FARM - Ending racism and injustice in the food system
+Website : [SOUL FIRE FARM - Ending racism and injustice in the food system](http://SOUL FIRE FARM - Ending racism and injustice in the food system)

 Location: Grafton, New York (USA)

 Objectives: Racial justice, food sovereignty, ecological farming

 Soul Fire Farm is a community farm led by Black and Latino activists.
 It aims to fight racism and injustice in food systems by empowering marginalized groups with land access, training, and ecological farming practices.
 The farm combines food production with activism, education, and leadership programs.